An Alcock-Paczynski Test on Reionization Bubbles for Cosmology: Redshift and light-cone effects

 For the specific reionization model presented in this work, reionization ends near a redshift of 5.5.
 We thus tested our work with 3D 21-cm signal boxes at $z\in\left[6,11\right]$.
 We extract the ionized bubbles from the 21-cm signal using the methods described in Sec. \ref{sec:unet_bubbles}, and we construct the bubble stacks with bubbles that have $\rbubbles>5$ $\cMpc$.
 We choose this cut as we work with only one simulation box (and thus a much smaller mock observed volume), so there are not enough $\rbubbles>25$ $\cMpc$ bubbles in the box to obtain a proper stack.
 This test is only a proof of concept, and with observed bubble stacks we would use bubbles with $\rbubbles>25$ $\cMpc$ (from a larger number of simulations, also doing more stacks) as in the main text.
 We have tested that without noise we can take $\rbubbles>5$ $\cMpc$ and still avoid the noisy, less significant bubbles detected by the watershed code.
 The top panel of Fig. \ref{fig:app_z_lc} shows the resulting $\chi^2$ of our AP test.
 We find that as long as we are able to extract enough bubbles (at least a few hundred) from the data, we can put constraints at these redshifts.
 Even at late times, when bubbles have percolated, our AP test seems to perform well.
 The precision is, however, slightly poorer (larger $\chi^2$ width), which is probably due to a smaller number of bubbles and possibly to the greater elongation of each individual bubble.
 For some redshifts, such as $z=10$ or 11, the $\chi^2$ peaks at lower $\alpha$.
 This may be because at those redshifts, there are not enough bubbles, so the AP test is less precise, or it could simply be because we use only one simulation and we lack statistics.

 As a final test, we have simulated light-cones with $\cmfast$, where the third dimension of the resulting 21-cm boxes represents the redshifts, while the other two directions represent the signal on the plane of the sky.
 With the reionization model considered here, we chop the third dimension of the light cones to the following ranges: $\left[ z_{\text{mid}}-0.2,z_{\text{mid}}+0.2\right]$ with $z_{\text{mid}}\in\{6,7,8,9,10,11\}$.
 We then extract the ionized bubbles the same way we do for 3D co-eval boxes (also relaxing the $\rbubbles>25$ $\cMpc$ condition for the same reason as above), and construct the bubble stacks.
 After running them through our AP test, and looking at the $\chi^2$ of the bottom panel of Fig. \ref{fig:app_z_lc}, we can conclude that putting constraints on $\Da H$ is as feasible with light-cone as with co-eval boxes; any systematic shift from the light-cone effect is below the few percent level.
+This test on light-cones also particularly shows that the RSDs (modeled by default with $\cmfast$) do not alter our result within the $\sim 2\%$ precision we hope to achieve.